Do all roads really lead to Rome?

 The most striking aspect of Volubilis in Morocco is just how much it resembles the Italian countryside.
 No wonder it was chosen as a fringe military outpost!

-The ruins remained almost completely intact until a devastating 18th century earthquake (hmmm, another earthquake?).
+The Roman ruins remained almost completely intact until a devastating 18th century earthquake (hmmm, another earthquake?).
 Moroccan leaders subsequently ransacked the site to acquire stone to build the nearby city of Meknes.

 When you visit Morocco, go with a guide and have him point out all the gorgeous floor mosaics that tell the stories of Roman gods and goddesses.
 They’re vivid and well-preserved, and a nice memory jog through mythology.